openshift-pipelines/pipelines-as-code/docs/GUIDE.md

 ## Authoring PipelineRun in `.tekton/` directory

 - Pipelines as Code will always try to be as close to the tekton template as possible.
-Usually you would write your template and save them with a ".yaml" extension and Pipelines as Code will run them.
+Usually you will write your template and save them with a ".yaml" extension and Pipelines as Code will run them.

-- Inside your pipeline you would need to be able to consume the commit as received from the webhook by checking it out the repository from that ref.
-You would usually use the [git-clone](https://github.com/tektoncd/catalog/blob/main/task/git-clone/) task from catalog for the same.
-To be able to specify those parameters, Pipelines as Code allows you to have those two variables filled between double brackets, i.e: `{{ var }}`:
+- Inside your pipeline you need to be able to check out the commit as received from the webhook by checking it out the repository from that ref.
+You would usually use the [git-clone](https://github.com/tektoncd/catalog/blob/main/task/git-clone/) task from catalog.

+  To be able to specify the parameters of your commit and url, Pipelines as Code allows you to have those "dynamic" variables expanded.
+Those variables look like this `{{ var }}`and those are the one you can use:

   - `{{repo_owner}}`: The repository owner.
   - `{{repo_name}}`: The repository name.